 Pain is the most common symptom of PVCS, which is diagnosed most accurately when the pain has been present for over 6 months.
 It may be constant or intermittent, affect one or both sides of the pelvis, and can worsen with standing or lifting, during pregnancy, or during intercourse.
 Because veins can dilate and react to hormonal changes, the pain may also increase during menstruation.
 Other symptoms include a feeling of fullness in the legs, flank pain, worsening of stress incontinence, and a worsening in the symptoms associated with irritable bowel syndrome.

-When someone like Catherine comes to Artemis Colorado, we examine the patient for varicosities and then conduct a diagnostic ultrasound that enables us to identify venous insufficiency in the legs.
+When someone like Catherine comes to Artemis Vein Center, we examine the patient for varicosities and then conduct a diagnostic ultrasound that enables us to identify venous insufficiency in the legs.
 While vein problems discovered in the legs certainly need to be addressed, when a patient is feeling discomfort elsewhere in the body it is important to postpone treatment until we have a full picture of the patient’s condition.
 Doing so ensures that we can address the deepest source of the problems.
 In Catherine’s case, we would request that she have her pelvic veins evaluated before we begin treating the veins in her legs.

-When it is necessary for patients to receive an assessment of their pelvic veins, we send them to an MD specializing in treatment of PVCS.
+When it is necessary for patients to receive an assessment of their pelvic veins, we send them to an MD specializing in the treatment of PVCS.
 After a patient is diagnosed with PVCS, the doctor performs a procedure called pelvic embolization.
 This minimally invasive treatment shuts down diseased veins, which reroutes blood through healthy veins.
 As a result, the pressure in the pelvic veins is eased, ultimately relieving the patient’s symptoms.
 Pelvic embolization only requires local anesthesia and takes 30-90 minutes, depending on the complexity of the circumstances.

 The great news for patients with PVCS is that they can expect improvements in pelvic symptoms within two weeks.
 Pelvic embolization is over 80% successful, and recovery is quick, with patients resuming normal activities within a few days.
 After issues with the pelvic veins are resolved, patients can return to Artemis the following week to receive treatment for the veins in their legs.